MLPhasing/Markchen_Blog/readme.md

 <br/>
 <code>prompt</code> will return a String that is typed by the User.
 If user press "cancel", it will simplly return <code>null</code>.
 A default String can be setup for the pop-up window.
 <br/>
-<code>abcde</code> `confirm` will return a Boolean, if user press "ok", return true, otherwise, return "false".
+<code>confirm</code> will return a Boolean, if user press "ok", return true, otherwise, return "false".
 </p>

 </details>